Please ensure Javascript is enabled for purposes of website accessibility Fortified Milk & Muscle Myths for Seniors

 science nutrition <strong>blog</strong>

 During an 18-month study, men were assigned to one of four groups: 1) weight training plus milk, 2) weight training, 3) milk, and 4) control.
 Weight training improved strength by 20-50 percent, muscle size by 1.8 percent, and walking speed by 11 percent.
-Low or nonfat milk is a healthy food for aging men, but it won’t make them any stronger or enhance the effects of a weight-training program.
+Low or nonfat milk is a healthy food for aging men, but it won't make them any stronger or enhance the effects of a weight-training program.
+This study adds to the ongoing discussion on myths in nutrition, particularly regarding fortified dairy and its impact on strength training for seniors.
 (Journal Applied Physiology, 107: 1864-1873, 2009)